vitaly-t/pg-monitor/README.md

 #### info
 Object with additional details about the new line of text:

-* time - Date that's shown on the screen, or `null` when it is an extra line with the event's details.
+* time - time object as used on the screen, or `null` when it is an extra line with the event's details.
 * text - Message text without the date in front of it (color details removed).

 [pg-promise]:https://github.com/vitaly-t/pg-promise